LBHackney-IT/developer-hub-api/README.md

 5. We manually confirm a production deployment in the CircleCI workflow once we're happy with our changes in staging.
 6. The application is deployed to production.

 Our staging and production environments are hosted by AWS.
-We would deploy to production per each feature/config merged into  `master`  branch.
+We would deploy to production per each feature/config merged into the `master`  branch.

 ### Creating A PR